Originally published: March 2011

 Several years ago I heard an exceptionally smart idea as part of an election campaign.
 (Yes, the two do not always go hand in hand!)
 It is the one and only time I recall such a policy/idea being mentioned.
 It was brilliant then, I thought and even more so now.
-It makes me wonder why no one else has ever been able to bring it to fruitition.
+I feel it would definitely be money well spent.
+It makes me wonder why no one else has ever been able to bring it to fruition.
 That fact speaks, in my opinion, to the utter lack of forward-thinking where this issue is concerned in our society.

 The idea?
 Stay-at-home parents should receive a salary.
 How incredibly simple but intelligent.

 The world’s most challenging job, any way you slice it, could finally be recognized in a real and meaningful way.
 The financial stress most families face on a daily basis would likely be eased.
 The mental, physical, emotional stress every family copes with would likely decrease.
 The need for endless amounts of daycare spaces would likely go down.
 Parents who have opted to stay at home and raise their children would be additionally supported.
 The unemployment rate would likely decrease.
 The value we place on families in our society would be recognized not just in word, but in deed.
 Who knows — salaried stay-at-home parents would maybe spawn happier, more balanced mothers, fathers and children.
 And just maybe – fewer divorces, fewer troubled kids and more healthy, fit and stable adults.